nnellans/ado-pipelines-guide/README.md

 ---

-# High-Level Pipeline Structure

-There are two main types of information defined in a YAML Pipeline:
-- One, pipeline-level information.
-This includes things like triggers, parameters, variables, agent pools, repositories, etc.
-- Two, the actual work being done by the Pipeline.

----

 # Pipeline-level information

 Let's start by going over the common fields that can be defined at the root of the Pipeline, they are: